 Alam Terrace Cottages

-There are no jungle views at Alam Terrace Cottages (nor any cottages!), however, the lush tropical garden at this friendly guesthouse is certainly jungle-like with plenty of banana trees and lofty coconut palms shading a lovely blue-tiled pool.
+This is the last of my picks of the best Ubud resorts with jungle views which at budget-friendly Alam Terrace Cottages come in the form of lush tropical garden vistas at this friendly guesthouse.
+They are certainly jungle-like, with plenty of banana trees and lofty coconut palms shading a lovely blue-tiled pool.

 Most of the rooms have pool views from their balconies – the ground-floor pool-side rooms have pool views from the beds – and are similarly decorated in a simple style although the Deluxe Rooms have four poster beds.